-I planned, and I scheduled, and I worried that I wasn’t doing enough or being a good homeschool mom.
+I planned, scheduled, and worried that I wasn’t doing enough or being a good homeschool mom.

 We all have those moments, don’t we?

-By the time summer came around, we had lost our homeschool joy and I was burnt out.
+When summer came around, we had lost our homeschool joy, and I was burnt out.

 Our homeschool wasn’t fun and cozy anymore.

 We rushed to get things done so that we could rush some more to the next planned activity.

 Yet even with all the planning and scheduling, we missed out on so much—so many opportunities.